apache/openoffice-org/README.md

     https://github.com/apache/openoffice-org/tree/main/assets

-Please do not add any `.exe` binaries.
-Files larger then 100MB are not allowed and over 50MB are not recommended.
-Only one file was too large to migrate.
+* Files larger than 100MB are not allowed and over 50MB are not recommended.
+Only one file in the CMS site was too large to migrate.
+* Please do not add any `.exe` binaries.

 ### Footer